TerryCM/wepayuprotopaper/README.md

 # wepayuprotopaper
-A protopaper of the wepayu algorithm for my algorithm class.
+A protopaper of the wepayu algorithm for my algorithms class.